 Cement as an essential component of concrete is produced in compliance with the strict legal Federal Emmissions Control Ordinance BImSchV.
-HAURATON procure their cement exclusively from plants that also operate in voluntary environmental and energy commitment systems in accordance with ISO 14001 and 50001 and thus ensure the sustainable and energy-efficient production of the material.
+HAURATON procures its cement exclusively from plants that also operate in voluntary environmental and energy commitment systems in accordance with ISO 14001 and 50001 and thus ensure the sustainable and energy-efficient production of the material.
 All aggregates used are also resource-friendly and ecological.
-Concrete is resource-saving.